Being a single mother is one of the most difficult challenges that a woman can ever face. And I know, I am part of the club.

 It might be because you made the choice – perhaps the man by your side wouldn’t be a good example for your children, or because of divorce, mutual agreement, abandonment or even disappearance.
-It may sound unreal, but there’s a bit of everything in this word.
+It may sound unreal, but there’s a bit of everything in this world.
 Some men run when they get a whiff of news like this.
 They run, fly, change city and even change their name.

 What got you here isn’t so important.
 What’s important is seeing the positive side – although it has cost me a lot to see it!
 Having children brings with it everything that you never thought you could have being single: love, companionship, and infinite joy.